Learn English Online

 What Are Tricky Words in English?

-Tricky words in English (or sight words) are words that cannot be easily decoded using basic phonics rules.
-They often have irregular spellings or pronunciations, making them hard to read and spell correctly.
+Tricky words in English (or sight words) are words that do not read according to simple phonics rules.
+They have irregular spellings and pronunciations and thus prove to be difficult to read and spell accurately.

 Examples:

-These words must be memorized since they don’t follow usual patterns.
+These words must be memorized because they do not obey typical patterns.

 Tricky Words List (With Examples)

-AffectCommonly mixed with “effect”Rain can affect your mood.
+AffectOften combined with “effect”Rain will affect your mood.

-Below are the few tricky words list for kids:
+Here are some few tricky words for children:

 • the